Vacation in Family Friendly Providenciales, Turks and Caicos

 Providenciales, Turks and Caicos, is the busiest and most developed island in the chain.
 It is home to the 12 mile stretch, Grace Bay Beach; deemed the world’s best beach for years by Trip Advisor Travelers Choice and publications such as Conde Nast.
 One look at Grace Bay’s white sandy beaches, stunning turquoise waters, and vibrant coral reef and you will agree.

-Our bedroom had a very comfortable bed topped with tasteful Egyptian cotton linens.
+The bedroom had a very comfortable bed topped with tasteful Egyptian cotton linens.
 A large flatscreen TV, in both the living room and bedroom, offered plenty of cable channels.
-The bathroom had a spacious double sink, glass-enclosed shower, and deep tub.
+Inside the bathroom, a spacious double sink, glass-enclosed shower, and deep tub were well-received and utilized.
 Being a product fan, I appreciated that the Alexandra Resort offered H20 toiletries.

 Special Things Did Not Go Unnoticed

 Several things set the Alexandra Resort apart from typical hotels, especially their attention to detail.
 Our room had a nice selection of magazines and books, both hard and paperback, plus umbrellas in the closet.
 The Bose stereo provided us with island music our entire trip.

 My favorite part of our room was the oversized balcony.
 It afforded Eddie and I fabulous views of the ocean as well as two big chairs that were perfect for blogging and watching the spectacular sunsets.
 Huge sliding doors in both the bedroom and living room gave us exceptional views of the water and sky all day long.

 The cleanliness of the entire resort was noteworthy as were the perfectly landscaped grounds.
 Property-wide high speed Wifi, 24-hour lobby service, and $15 per adult daily breakfast credit were other thumbs up features.